Implications of Local Friendliness violation for quantum causality: Bell and LF Theorems from More Fundamental Causal Principles

 The violation of Bell inequalities thus requires the rejection of at least one of the deeper principles in the top row of Fig.~\ref{fig:Bell-LF}.
 In the case of the program for ``peaceful coexistence'' discussed in Sec.~\ref{sec:peaceful}, resolution of Bell's theorem is achieved by rejecting \DE, and consequently all of the concepts shown in grey in Fig.~\ref{fig:Bell-LF}, while keeping all the remaining ones.
-But the {\bf main point of this paper} is that none of the concepts in grey in Fig.~\ref{fig:Bell-LF} are required for deriving LF inequalities, and thus their rejection is not sufficient to resolve the LF no-go theorem.
-The only assumptions that go into the LF no-go theorem are \AOE\ and \LA.
+However, the {\bf main point of this paper} is that none of the concepts in grey in Fig.~\ref{fig:Bell-LF} are required for deriving LF inequalities, and thus their rejection is not sufficient to resolve the LF no-go theorem.
+Only the blue assumptions go into the LF no-go theorem---in the simplest terms, only \AOE\ and \LA.